dstocco/biblio-subatech/README.md

 ## generate_webpage_files.py

-This script combines information from HAL and local information in order to generate the list of selected publications and conference contributions of the group for the SUBATECH webpage
+This script combines information from HAL and local information in order to generate the list of selected publications and conference contributions of the group for the Subatech webpage

 ```shell
 python3 generate_webpage_files.py